...

 Career Change In Your Late 30s: Yes Or No?

 No age — whether your early, mid, or late 30s — is too late to make a change.
-It’s only too late if you don’t plan to really go after it.

 1. You Need a New Challenge

-So the majority of my career was spent in a startup environment of fewer than 25 employees.
-In fact, when I joined, there were fewer than 5 employees.
+My former employer didn’t become truly corporate until we were acquired by a larger agency, about 2 years before I left.
+Most of my working life was spent in a startup environment of fewer than 25 employees.
+In fact, when I joined, there were fewer than 5 of us.

 There’s nothing wrong with agency life, if that’s your thing (see also: “strong sense of urgency”).
 But no matter how many new responsibilities I took on, new areas of the business I explored, and new titles I obtained, it was never going to be my thing.